-- Never use a forecourt pump. - Inspect all tyres regularly for signs of wear. - Do not drive over anything that could cause punctures in the tyres. - Ensure that there are no objects in your path that could possibly become lodged in your wheelchair mechanism or in the spokes of the rear wheels.
-This could cause the wheelchair to come to a sudden stop. - Riding over drains or grids could cause the wheelchair castors or wheels to become lodged, causing the wheelchair to come to a sudden stop. - Always maintain the correct pressure for the tyre.
+- Always use the pump that is supplied with the chair. - Never use a forecourt pump. - Inspect all tyres regularly for signs of wear. - Do not drive over anything that could cause punctures in the tyres. - Ensure that there are no objects in your path that could possibly become lodged in your chair mechanism or in the spokes of the rear wheels.
+This could cause the chair to come to a sudden stop. - Riding over drains or grids could cause the wheelchair castors or wheels to become lodged, causing the chair to come to a sudden stop. - Always maintain the correct pressure for the tyre.
 These are listed in section 12 of this manual.